 The operational security of the distribution network is dependent upon reliable and secure dc auxiliary supplies.
-110V and 220V dc systems are used to power protection and switchgear control equipment, and a "no-break" supply is required.
+110V dc systems are used to power protection and switchgear control equipment, and a "no-break" supply is required.

-This Engineering Equipment Specification defines the requirements for substation 110V and 220V batteries, battery chargers, battery controllers, dc distribution boards and associated auxiliary cabling which are to be deployed at primary network substations other than "metering circuit breaker" type.
+This Engineering Equipment Specification defines the requirements for substation 110V batteries, chargers and dc distribution boards which are to be deployed at "metering circuit breaker" type primary network substations.